 A Family Man

 - Economic Development.
 Glen supports the growth and proliferation of businesses throughout Beavercreek.
-His “STEM-C” idea is one that will position the city for future growth.

 - Attention to Local Issues.
 Glen is running a “hyper-local” campaign because he loves listening and trying to solve local problems.

 - Zoning.
 As the former Chair of the Board of Zoning Appeals, Glen is experienced in helping solves issues related to zoning.
 He believes ardently in stability so that citizens and business owners alike can reliably invest in Beavercreek.

 - Tornado recovery.
 Glen’s neighborhood was hit in the Memorial Day tornado; it was not the worst hit area, but he knows what it is like to wrangle with insurance and re-build parts of his home.
 Even though the tornado hit Beavercreek (and the wider Miami Valley) in 2019, he is fully dedicated to the recovery effort, and supports local businesses re-opening their doors.

 - Supporting our police.
 The City of Beavercreek has 1.04 officers per 1,000 population.
 By most standards, this is low, so City Council should listen carefully to the concerns of the Chief of Police as the needs of the city change.
 Beavercreek remains a low crime community, but it is integral that policing remain proactive, rather than reactive.

 - Fiscal restraint.
 Glen is very careful fiscally, and will seek to protect the money of taxpayers.

 - Low taxes.
 There is no “magic wand” but Glen will maintain a close watch on taxes to keep them as low as possible.

 - Parks.
 As the father of three children, Glen frequently visits parks across Beavercreek.
 He has new ideas on how they can be improved for the next generation of children.